kilianso/mojebo/README.md

 - Put pages into `_pages` subfolder for better overview.
 - Useful folder structure with minimalistic demo content.
 - Frontmatter examples.
+- Data examples.
 - Simple Mainnavigation based on pages with active state.
 - Index file with basic output of all
 - Useful of comments and explanations.

-## Sass Tip

-If you include a `_` in front of a filename (ex. `_navBar.sass`), Jekyll will not copy that file in your `dist` folder.
-It will be bundeled into your `main.scss` entry file.

 ## The \_webpack folder

-You might have noticed, that there is a separate `_webpack` folder outside the `src/assets` directory which contains javascript folders and files.
-Heres why:
+You might have noticed, that there is a `_webpack` folder outside the `src/assets` directory which contains all your Javascript and SCSS folders and files.

+*Heres why:*
+Since we wan't to be able to use `node_modules` and won't push them to Git, we needed a solution to develop locally with all the modern tools.
+But then on the server, we just wanna run `jekyll build` everytime we push.
+The `jekyll build` functionality is also integrated into Cloudcannon, `npm` is not.

-Since there is no standalone jekyll plugin, we are using *Babel and Webpack* to transpile and bundle modern javascript code.
+So, with Mojebo we are using *Babel and Webpack* to transpile and bundle modern javascript code and SCSS via Webpack and place the output (main.js and main.css) in the `src/assets` folder where Jekyll can trigger the changes and put them in the `dist` directory.

-*So, you can still write your JS code directly in `src/assets/js`, but if you are writing ES6/ES7 modules, write them in the \_webpack folder!
-This will run through webpack and babel and the output will be placed in your `assets/js` source folder.
-Jekyll will then copy it to the dist.*

 ## Todos

-- Add Sourcemaps for SASS
+- Add sourcemaps for SCSS
-- Eventually current asset pipeline plugins with [Jekyll Assets](https://github.com/envygeeks/jekyll-assets)
-- Eventually replace asset pipeline with webpack only.